ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Hiding and revealing content

-You can now hide and reveal content items from the Back Office.
+You can now hide and reveal content items from the back office.
 Hidden content will be unavailable on the front page regardless of permissions or [Location visibility](https://doc.ibexa.co/en/2.5/guide/content_management/#location-visibility).

 ![Icon for hiding content](2.5_hide_content_icon.png)